maseDevelop/FilterTree-Classifier/README.md

 # FilterTree Classifier
 Implements a Filter Tree Classifier for WEKA

-A decsion tree that applys filters locally to the data in a node before working out the split point
+A decsion tree that applys a filter locally to the data in a node before working out the split point